 4. North Dakota, as of 2013, ranks as the happiest state in the union, at least according to the Gallup-Healthways Well Being Index.
 The real shocker?
 Not only did it make the leap from being #19 in 2012, but it also edged out Hawaii, which had been holding on to the top spot for the last few years.

-5. North Dakota and Hawaii might share top honors for happiness, but there’s one aspect in which they’re markedly different (besides the weather, climate, demographics, availability of pineapple, and a few other trifling details)—North Dakota, unlike Hawaii, is the state least likely to be visited by tourists.
+5. North Dakota and Hawaii might share top honors for happiness, but there’s one aspect in which they’re markedly different (besides the weather, climate, demographics, availability of pineapple, and a few other trifling details)—North Dakota, unlike Hawaii, is the state least likely to be visited by tourists and also a great place to live.

 6. North Dakota also has the fewest endangered species of any state.
 Hmmmm, wonder if there’s any connection there?